PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-12 05:16:53
+Last updated: 2024-04-12 05:18:00
-Random Quote: It's okay to lose yourself in this, just as long as you can find yourself again. - Nina Locke
+Random Quote: So you do have a plan?
+Yeah, Mr. White!
+Yeah, science! - Jesse Pinkman